.

 Unfortunately, the Lightroom plugin infrastructure does not yet allow for custom metadata to be created and updated automatically, so as you import new images to your catalog, you must explicitly tell the plugin to calculate these custom fields.

 This plugin adds two items to the File > Plug-in Extras menu, “Calculate Focal-length Sort” and “Calculate Focal-length Sort for Entire Catalog”.
-The former calculates the two custom-metadata values for each selected image, while the later does it for every image in the current catalog.
+The former calculates the two custom-metadata values for each selected image, while the latter does it for every image in the current catalog.

 Note: Focal lengths less than 10mm are rounded to the nearest tenth of a millimeter.
 After that, focal lengths up to 200mm are rounded to the nearest millimeter, while ones beyond that are rounded to the nearest even 5mm mark.